pkt-cash/pkt-docs/docs/mining/pool_setup_guide.md

 ---
 ### config.privateSeed

-Yeah, just mention that signing of announcements is rarely used, it breaks people mining into multiple pools, and you should set it to null unless "you know what you're doing"
+Signing of announcements is rarely used, it breaks people mining into multiple pools, and you should set it to null unless "you know what you're doing"

 This seed is used for deriving keys which will be used for signing announcements.